 All these programs usually include courses in clinical chemistry, histology, urinalysis and pathophysiology.
 Clinical experience is usually required as well.
 Graduates may qualify for professional certification.

-- Prerequisites: Associate's and bachelor's degrees may require prior coursework.
-Certificates require a bachelor's degree and prerequisite coursework.
+In terms of prerequisites, associate's and bachelor's degrees may require prior coursework, while certificate programs require a bachelor's degree and prerequisite coursework.

 Associate's Degree in Clinical Laboratory Technology